Comparison principles for stochastic Volterra equations

 While such comparison principles are well-known for classical ordinary differential equations (see \cite{ode_walter}) and for Markovian stochastic equations (see \cite{ikeda_watanabe} for the continuous case and \cite{MR4195178} for the case of continuous-state branching processes), much less is known for their Volterra counterparts.
 For instance, comparison principles for deterministic Volterra equations have been studied in \cite[Chapter 12.1]{grippenberg}, while the first results on stochastic Volterra equations were obtained in \cite{sundar_comparison, tudor_comparison} for general drifts and restrictive assumptions on the diffusion which exclude our convolution setting \eqref{eq:sve}.

+One key obstacle when dealing with stochastic Volterra equations stems from the absence of the semimartingale property.
+Indeed, while the classical methods described in \cite[Chapter VI]{ikeda_watanabe} are deeply based on the \Ito formula, in our setting an analogous approach may only be applied when $K$ is sufficiently regular in the sense that $K \in W^{1,2}_{\loc}(\R_+)$.
 Based on the splitting method, Alfonsi studied in \cite{alfonsi2023} a numerical approximation of stochastic Volterra equations applicable to $g(t) = x$ constant, globally Lipschitz continuous coefficients $b, \sigma$, and $K$ being either \textit{non-negativity preserving} with $K(0) > 0$ or completely monotone.
 The latter work includes, to our knowledge, the first general comparison principle for equations of the form \eqref{eq:sve}.
 This splitting method has also been recently applied in \cite{AS24} to prove the existence and uniqueness of nonnegative solutions of stochastic Volterra equations with jumps for non-Lipschitz continuous coefficients and regular Volterra kernels $K \in C^2(\R_+)$.
 The reader interested in other numerical schemes for stochastic Volterra processes may consult \cite{AbiJaber_ElEuch, alfonsi2022} and the references therein.
-In this work, we first extend Alfonsi's numerical approximation \cite{alfonsi2023} to non-constant $g$ with a particular focus on possibly singular functions, and time-dependent coefficients.
-Based on this approximation, we obtain a comparison principle that covers such cases, including those that are not necessarily Lipschitz continuous.
-Afterwards, we focus on kernels $K$ that are not completely monotone, hence going beyond the framework discussed in \cite{alfonsi2023}.